Josh Naylor Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The Mariners gave up 186 total home runs last season (1.1 per game) to rank 24th in baseball.
+- Mariners pitchers combined to allow 186 total home runs last year (1.1 per game).
+That ranked 24th in baseball.

-- Gilbert will take the mound to start for the Mariners, his first of the season.
+- Gonzales gets the call to start for the Mariners, his first this season.

-- In his last appearance on Tuesday, Oct.
-11, the 25-year-old righty, started and went 5 1/3 innings against the Houston Astros.
+- The 31-year-old southpaw last appeared Wednesday, Oct.
+5 against the Detroit Tigers, when he started and went seven innings.

 © 2023 Data Skrive.
 All rights reserved.